oyster-catcher/HopperGuidance/README.md

 You may have a problem using the autopilot with large craft.
 A large craft is hard to maneoveure since it has high mass and will take time to change its attitude.
 This leads to it pointing is the wrong direction and either thrusting in that wrong direction or waiting to change its attitude.
 Both these mean it cannot following the track.
 Another problem is that atmospheric drag is not including in when solving for the best trajectory.
 Doing so its possible with this technique because it would make the problem non-linear.
 So heres some tips for dealing with large craft

 - Reduce max velocity to keep atmospheric drag low
-- Keep max thrust angle This will keep the craft more upright and prevent dangerous oscillation in attitude
+- Keep max thrust angle low, says <15 degress as this will keep the craft more upright and prevent dangerous oscillation in attitude
 - Keep final max thrust angle even lower.
-Making is zero will mean the craft must descend vertical for the touch down
+Making it zero will mean the craft must descend vertically for the touch down
-- Lower position gain to say 0 to 0.2.
+- Lower position gain to say 0.1 to 0.2.
 This will mean if the craft is off trajectory it will only move slowly towards the correct trajectory.
-If this value is too high it will overshoot
+If this value is too higher it will overshoot
+- Raise the final descent angle above 45 degrees, may be as high as 80 degrees to give a more vertical landing
+- You can compensate for the lack of ability to steer the craft by adding more RCS thrusters or overly powerfull rotation wheels.
 - Reduce max thrust below 100%.
 This will mean spare thrust will be available to correct errors in sticking to the trajectory
+- Reduce Err. extra thrust angle to say 10-20 degrees which will prevent the craft leaning too much and being hard to regain the upright position
+- However note that if tie down all these parameters too much you can end up with really complex trajectories which try to fit all these constraints which can be ridiculously inefficient.

 Debugging
 =========